Substra/substra-documentation/src/setup/demo.md

 }
 ```

-Theses keys are usefull when you want to get information about a specific resource, you can for example use:
+Theses keys are useful when you want to get information about a specific resource, you can for example use:

 ```sh
 substra get dataset cb8d7f928d956ba6e9596a9b8624a0c7b0312eccd099f8791ca284bc05bd9416 --profile node-1